Taut foliations, left-orders, and pseudo-Anosov mapping tori

 Let $N\in \N$ and $\eps > 0$ be constants to be determined.
 Choose $n$ large enough that $b_i/s_x(t_i) < \eps$ for all $i>n$.
 By \cref{lem:fastexplode}, there exists $m>n$ such that

 and

 Now consider the ragged rectangle $R$ with base $\gamma([t_n,t_m])$ and height $\eps s_x(t_m)$.
 We have that

 Since $b_j/s_x(t_j) < \eps$ for every $j\in [n,m]$, the ragged rectangle contains every singularity which the section $s_x$ encounters between time $t_n$ and $t_m$.
-Since $s_x$ can grow by a factor of at most $\alpha_{\max{}}$ each time it encounters a singularity, there must be at least $N$ singularities in $R$.
-Taking $N$ large enough and then $\eps$ small enough, we find a ragged rectangle of arbitrarily small area containing many singularities, contradicting \cref{lem:ergodic}.\qedhere \end{enumerate} \end{proof}
+Taking into account \cref{eqn:compare} and the fact that $s_x$ can grow by a factor of at most $\alpha_{\max{}}$ each time it encounters a singularity, there must be at least $N$ singularities in $R$.
+Taking $N$ large enough and then $\eps$ small enough, we find a ragged rectangle of arbitrarily small area containing arbitrarily many singularities.
+Such a rectangle may be extended northward to a ragged rectangle of any desired larger area with at least as many singularities.\plabel{fix2:42} This contradicts \cref{lem:ergodic}.\qedhere \end{enumerate} \end{proof}

 \end{subsection}